WayvshockGD/Bot-Ghost-Bot-Project/README.md

 # setup

-the config file is located in the config file here you can set everything channels messages and even language
+the config files are located in the config folder here you can set everything channels messages and even the language

-## config
+### config

 the config file is named setting.json instead of config